 Execs must also share the same support and enthusiasm for reaching security goals as their IT leaders.
 In the long run, this can increase the security posture of a firm and has the nice byproduct of giving the security team a reputation for being credible.

-Keeping your users updated with the changing threat landscape is vital.
+Keeping your employees updated with the changing threat landscape is vital.
 New techniques tailored to phishing and social engineering continue to fool users into parting ways with sensitive information.
 This only adds to the need for regular training sessions, rather than the one-per-year approach we continue to see.